 In Module B, students learn to set up patient records and maintain and organize them manually and electronically.
 Students become familiar with records management systems and develop skills in alphabetic filing and indexing, and appointment scheduling.
-The basics of health insurance are introduced, as well the basic of coding with CPT and ICD-9CM/ICD-10CM codes.
+The basics of health insurance are introduced, as well the basic of coding with CPT and ICD-9 CM /ICD-10CM codes.
 Students are trained in vital signs, and a cardiopulmonary resuscitation (CPR) course is taught.
-Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process by identifying their personal career objective.
+Students study essential medical terminology, build on keyboarding and word processing skills, and learn self-directed job search process by identifying their personal career objective.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None Lecture Hours: 40 Lab Hours: 40
+Prerequisite: None.
+Lecture Hours: 40.
+Labs Hours: 40.